heavyai/heavydb/README.md

 ### Ubuntu 18.04

-Use the [scripts/mapd-deps-ubuntu.sh](scripts/mapd-deps-ubuntu.sh) build script to install dependencies.
+Use the [scripts/mapd-deps-prebuilt.sh](scripts/mapd-deps-prebuilt.sh) build script to install prebuilt dependencies.

+These dependencies will be installed to a directory under `/usr/local/mapd-deps`.
+The `mapd-deps-prebuilt.sh` script above will generate a script named `mapd-deps.sh` containing the environment variables which need to be set.
+Simply source this file in your current session (or symlink it to `/etc/profile.d/mapd-deps.sh`) in order to activate it:

+    source /usr/local/mapd-deps/mapd-deps.sh

 Some installs of Ubuntu 18.04 may fail while building with a message similar to: